Brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, or excitement.

 Hofstra Northwell School of Medicine

-Dr Tanya K. Murphy and Dr Cathy L. Budman would like to gratefully acknowledge Dr Amber Stocco, Dr Migvis Monduy, and Dr Bobbi Hopkins, previous contributors to this monograph.
+Dr Tanya K. Murphy, Dr Fatima Masumova, and Dr Cathy L. Budman would like to gratefully acknowledge Dr Amber Stocco, Dr Migvis Monduy, and Dr Bobbi Hopkins, previous contributors to this topic.
 AS, MM, and BH declare that they have no competing interests.